Prototypon/Prototypon-Reference/README.md

-# Prototypon Reference
+# Prototypon Metodology Reference

-To patch the version, push on master then push on gh-pages
+To publish an update, do the following command:

 	npm run build

+to patch the version, push on master then push on gh-pages to browse live [here](http://prototypon.github.io/Prototypon-Reference/)